What is Multivariate Testing? Examples and How to Run Tests with Rybbit

 Multivariate Testing with Rybbit: Real Example

-Let's walk through a complete example with real numbers.
+Let's walk through a complete multivariate testing approach.

 Scenario: E-commerce Checkout Page